Asuka-neko/MeetCIT/Feature doc.md

 ### Register and Login System

 Works just like any other registration system!
 Unique and case-sensitive username, email address and complex password are required.
+Guest user can access both the calendar and the catalogue page through the homepage, but is required to login if they intend to book or check any event.
 After logging in, the user will be presented with their profile page.

 ### Host/Attendee Appointment System